THE LASFS CLUBROOM

 The thriving fan community that had existed on Bixel Street for most of the 1940s was beginning to drift apart, the end coming on 6th April 1956 when Tendril Towers closed its doors.

 The club stayed on Bixel Street until mid-1949.
 SHANGRI-LA, the clubzine that replaced SHANGRI L'AFFAIRES, still gave the Bixel Street clubroom as the editorial address in issue #11 (Mar '49), but #12 (Jun '49) asked that correspondence be sent to Ackerman's home address.
-In #13 (Aug '49) the new editorial address is 1305 West Ingraham Street.
+In #13 (Aug '49) the new editorial address was 1305 West Ingraham Street, a couple of blocks away.
 LASFS had their Bixel Street clubroom for six years, the move apparently being caused by a rent increase.
 According to Harry Warner Jr in A WEALTH OF FABLE, LASFS were still at 1305 West Ingraham in 1955.

-In 1958, after meeting in various member's homes, LASFS started meeting at Byron's Coffee Shoppe, 5230 Santa Monica Blvd.
+In 1958, after meeting in various member's homes, LASFS started meeting at Byron's Coffee Shoppe, 5230 Santa Monica Blvd., a considerable distance away from their traditional stomping grounds.

 For further moves, see LASFS website.